Project-YXKJ/SilverStarSCS.Docs/source/function/seam.rst

     -Min  0
     -Unit  --
     -Description
-      | After start tacking is finished in programmed sewing:
+      | Auto sewing the middle section when the start backtack is complete for stitch counting seam:
-      | 0 = machine stops and must restart with the pedal;
+      | 0 = The machine stops, and continues when you press the pedal;
-      | 1 = sewing continues after end.
+      | 1 = Continuous.

 .. option:: A17